physoly/physoly-latex/README.md

 The purpose of this repository is to correct any mistakes found in these TeX files. *Pull requests are welcome* and corrections can also be emailed.

 ## Pull Requests
 View [this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on how to make a pull request.
-This becomes helpful for us as we will be able to review any extra additions to add to new volumes and list extra contributors as required.
+This becomes helpful for us as we will be able to review any issues with solutions and list extra contributors as required.